 The Athletic Department at Central offers a full program including Varsity and Junior Varsity teams for male and female students.
+Complete interscholastic and intramural extra- curricular athletic programs are available for all students through the Physical Education Office.
 Announcements of organizational meetings and tryouts are in the daily bulletin and on signs in the hallways.
 Interested students should speak to the coaches and attend the first meeting.